 My T-rex 450 has some strange vibrations after rebuilding it (crash due pilot error).
 This could be seen on a moving rotor disc while the heli has been running on the ground.
 In addition to this the tail fin was oscillating and some noise could be heared too.

 As first step it is always recommended to do a test run on the bench without main and tail blades.
 During this we can see things like uneven shafts or broken bearings.

 Disassembling the complete main head i found a bent spindle shaft and replaced it.
 Now the spectrum looks like this:

 After mounting the tail blades we have more load in the system, the motor has to work more and causes also some vibrations.
 This can be seen as "grass" at the bottom here because the frequency is out of the sensors measurement resolution.
 Now i know that the motor might be a possible reason for vibration issues.
-As i had seen no further issues like moving swash servo horns on the bench here i wouldn't go on to balance/change the motor and keep it as it is.
+As i had seen no further issues like moving swash plate servo horns on the bench here, so I wouldn't go on to balance/change the motor and keep it as it is.